NouberNou/carma2/README.md

 Objects can call a constructor like function on creation by assigning the special method `__init`.
 There are no destructors in carma2 as the system uses a garbage collecting reference tracker.
 Implementation of a special method for when the object is garbage collected (or the `del` keyword is used) is forthcoming, though programmers using carma2 should make sure to smartly implement resources that need to be freed in a way that is not dependent on the lifespan of the object.

+## Performance

+A often run into drawback with object oriented systems in SQF are the overhead that objects introduce, either through their programmatic implementation or through their in engine implementation.
+In carma2, the language strives to be as close as possible to the engine, to minimize overhead.
+To do this carma2 utilizes the native `setVariable` and `getVariable` SQF functions on native SQF objects, which in this case are [locations](https://community.bistudio.com/wiki/createLocation).
+Locations in SQF add no apparent overhead to game performance, and are simply resident in the SQF engine's memory.
+As such, tens of thousands of them can be initiated with no performance impact.
+This is already being utilized in projects such as ACRE for implementing a fast, SQF native hash-map implementation.

+Because of this member variable access is a simple call to `getVariable`.
+Assignments are a simple call to `setVariable`.
+Invoking a method simply calls a wrapper function that creates the `_thisObj` special variable and then calls the arguments on a `getVariable` call.
+Overhead on method invocation is as little as `0.0077ms`, and default single member access is often a third of that.
+This provides almost native SQF level speeds.

 ## Usage

 Using carma2 is very simple.
 Launch with the mod enabled/included, as well as CBA.